 The Rail Bar & Bites

-We started the project by reviewing the creative brief provided by the client.
-From the information supplied, we understood that the client’s objective for the design was to create something upscale, but not too uppity.
+We started the project by reviewing the logo creative brief provided by the client.
+From the information supplied, we understood that the client’s objective for the logo design was to create something upscale, but not too uppity.
 They wanted the brand to be fun and to appeal to a wide demographic.
 Our research into the property and the area uncovered the fact that Kansas City has a deep history with the railroad industry.
 The famous Union Station was constructed in the early 1900’s and local residents of the time welcomed the addition enthusiastically.
 The large clock that hung from the ceiling there became a meeting place for businessmen, couples, and gatherings.

-The second option we developed was purely typographical and focused on the historical aspect of the rail lines found in Kansas City.
+The second logo option we developed was purely typographical and focused on the historical aspect of the rail lines found in Kansas City.
 Showcasing the location of the restaurant, we paired both the name of the hotel and the city with vintage design elements and an old-style script typeface.

 Having approval from the Director of Design to create logo files, our team develops files for the client in PDF, EPS, JPEG, and PNG.
 We provide a full color logo, an all white version, and an all black version.
 We also create a logo guidelines sheet that outlines the font names, color codes, and logo usage recommendations.
-This sheet is provided, along with logo files in order to help our client maintain the integrity of the design.
+This sheet is provided, along with logo files in order to help our client maintain the integrity of the new logo design.